The Holographic Map of an Evaporating Black Hole: Introduction

 \subsection{The QES formula}

 One can quantitatively appreciate how $\rho_R$ differs from $\rho_R^\text{sc}$ by calculating their von Neumann entropies.
 The entropy of the semi-classical state $\rho_R^\text{sc}$, suitably regularized, is just the thermal entropy of Hawking radiation familiar from Hawking's calculation.
 The question is, how to calculate the entropy of the microscopic state $\rho_R$?
 This is where the QES, or generalized entropy, formula comes in \cite{Ryu:2006bv,Hubeny:2007xt,Hubeny:2013gba,Wall:2012uf,Faulkner:2013ana}.
-It relates the von Neumann entropy of the microscopic state $\rho_A$ reduced on some subsystem factor e.g.~$A=R$ or $B$, or some more specific subset of $R$ to the generalised entropy: \EQ{ S(\rho_A)=\min\underset{\{X_j\}}{\ext}\Big\{\sum_j\frac{{\mathscr A}(X_j)}{4G}+S(\rho^\text{sc}_{{\cal W}(A)})\Big\}\ . } In the above, ${\cal W}(A)$ is the entanglement wedge of $A$, some subset of a Cauchy slice\footnote{More precisely the causal diamonds thereof.} that contains the radiation $R$ near $\mathscr I^+$ and passes through the Quantum Extremal Surfaces (QES) $X_j$ which are the boundaries of ${\cal W}(A)$ in the gravitating region determined by extremization.
-The first term involves the area of the QES.
-If $A$ is the radiation, or some subset thereof, then the entanglement wedge ${\cal W}(A)$ consists of $A$ but also, potentially, a region disconnected from $A$ known as the `entanglement island', or `island' for short, ${\cal W}(A)=A\cup I$.
+It relates the von Neumann entropy of the microscopic state $\rho_A$ reduced on some subsystem factor e.g.~$A=R$ or $B$, or some more specific subset of $R$ to the generalised entropy: \EQ{ S(\rho_A)=\min S_\text{gen}(X_A),\qquad S_\text{gen}(X_A) = \frac{{\mathscr A}(X_A)}{4G}+S(\rho^\text{sc}_{{\cal W}(A)}). } Here $\mathscr{A}(X_A)$ is the area of a codimension two surface $X_A$ in the gravitating region, called the Quantum Extremal Surface (QES), that bounds a region known as the entanglement wedge ${\cal W}(A)$ of $A$ in the gravitating region.
+The full entanglement wedge ${\cal W}(A)$ is given by appending $A \cap R$ to this region\footnote{More precisely, ${\cal W}(A)$ is the domain of dependence of this region.} and is determined by extremising the generalised entropy.
+Note that if $A$ is the radiation $R$, or some subset thereof, the entanglement wedge ${\cal W}(A)$ consists of $A$ and potentially also a region disconnected from $A$ i.e. ${\cal W}(A) = A \cup I$.
+The region $I$ is known as the `entanglement island', or `island' for short.

 The formula \eqref{cut} is remarkable in several ways but principally because it allows one to calculate the entropy of the microscopic state $\rho_A$ using only semi-classical techniques even when the details of the microscopic theory are not known.
 It does this by implicitly averaging over the complex chaotic microscopic dynamics of the black hole in the way familiar from statistical mechanics.
 More precisely, when computed in the semi-classical theory, we can think of the left hand side as being equal to the usual $n\to1$ limit of the R\'enyi entropies but averaged in the following way \EQ{ S(\rho_A)=\lim_{n\to 1}\ \frac1{1-n}\log\overline{e^{(1-n)S^{(n)}(\rho_A)}}\ , } with the average over a suitable ensemble that is a proxy for the underlying complex, chaotic microscopic dynamics.
 Just as in statistical mechanics, the conceptual idea is that the average captures the behaviour of a single typical microscopic state because, unlike the state itself, the R\'enyi entropies are self-averaging quantities.